-Why do I need it?
+Why do I need general liability insurance?

-Clearly GL exposure is massive for almost any company!
+Clearly GL exposure is massive for almost any company.
 If you can think of any situation where your company or any of its employees is directly or indirectly responsible for the safety of others or another’s property, you’re exposed!

 How do I protect my company and myself?

 Want to read more on the subject?
-Check out our blog posts on General Liability Insurance.
+Check out our blog posts on general liability insurance.

 Read about other types of coverage